 Preparing for Blepharoplasty

-We require patients who have scheduled a blepharoplasty in Los Angeles to adhere to certain pre-op restrictions.
+We require patients who have scheduled a blepharoplasty in Beverly Hills to adhere to certain pre-op restrictions.
 Dr. Swartout will instruct patients to stop taking medications such as aspirin or ibuprofen and certain supplements at least two weeks before the procedure as they may lead to excessive bleeding.

 Also, smokers will need to quit at least a month before their blepharoplasty as smoking can interfere with the healing process and make a patient more prone to complications.
 Prior to the day of the surgery, patients should arrange for a friend or family member to drive them to and from the procedure.
 Lastly, they should refrain from wearing any eye makeup or lotion on the day of their plastic surgery.